Skip to main content

 A Calling does not happen as a natural consequence of demon pressure.
 Some divine actor — a god, a vessel acting on a god's behalf, or a divine agent — must invoke the Accord and pay its cost.
 This is why Callings are rare events keyed to specific historical crises rather than constant features of the setting.

-Fact: Heroes marked by a Calling carry a recognizable divine signature that the Shroud partially blocks from demon sight.
+Fact: A clean Calling produces a Called hero carrying a recognizable divine signature that the Shroud partially blocks from demon sight

-A hero who has received a clean Calling carries a divine mark perceptible to other divinely-attuned senses.
+A mortal who has received a clean Calling is Called: the strict cosmology class for a hero successfully marked under the Accord's terms.
+Called heroes carry a divine mark perceptible to other divinely-attuned senses.
 The Shroud partially shields this mark from demon-origin perception, which is one of the structural reasons Called heroes are effective: demons cannot cleanly identify them at a distance the way they identify ordinary mortals.

 The Accord has been invoked across multiple eras and on multiple continents.
 The history of Callings is older than any single game's timeline; ruins, oral histories, and old inscriptions across the setting attest to prior Callings that resolved or failed to resolve their respective crises.